-This timely survey work provides important insights into the ongoing effects of the digital revolution and evolving (and sometime contrasting) responses to challenges both in applying existing intellectual property laws to digital distribution and in developing appropriate legislative and regulatory responses that meet current e-commerce and consumer protection needs.
-It should be understood to serve, not as an encyclopedic resource covering the broad and often complex legal landscape affecting the media and entertainment industries but, rather, as a current snapshot of developments and country trends likely to be of greatest interest to the practitioner.
-Each of the contributors is a subject field expert, and their efforts here are gratefully acknowledged.
-Each has used his or her best judgment as to the topics to highlight, recognising that space constraints require some selectivity.
-As will be plain to the reader, aspects of this legal terrain, particularly as relating to the legal and regulatory treatment of digital commerce, remain in flux, with many open issues that call for future clarification.
+This timely survey work provides important insights into the ongoing effects of the digital revolution and evolving (and sometimes contrasting) responses to challenges both in applying existing intellectual property laws to digital distribution and in developing legislative and regulatory responses that draw an appropriate balance between commercial interests and consumer protection needs.
+It should be understood to serve not as an encyclopaedic resource covering the broad and often complex legal landscape affecting the media and entertainment industries but rather as a current snapshot of developments and country trends that are likely to be of greatest interest to the practitioner.

+Each of the contributors is a subject field expert and their efforts here are gratefully acknowledged.
+Each has used their best judgement as to the topics to highlight, recognising that space constraints required some selectivity.
+As will be plain to the reader, aspects of this legal terrain, particularly those relating to the legal and regulatory treatment of digital commerce, remain in flux, with many open issues that call for future clarification.